masm11/mxmms/README.md

 Playlists page, you can switch to another playlist by double click on the playlist name.
 Clicking the radio buttons do not work.

+## Bugs

+This program does not behave properly when you change the orientation of the panel.

 ## License

 GPL3.
 See COPYING.